“A wild examination of interrupted and recalibrated interpersonal relationships, concealed under the cover of a lavish costume drama.”

 by Ken Bakely

 The gorgeously, gradually twisted psychology of Paul Thomas Anderson’s Phantom Thread is the drive which gives the film its exuberant life.
 Amidst the deceptively straight-edged beauty of its costume and set design, restraint gives way to increasingly obvious displays of domination and control.
-Power dynamics shift from act to act, bubbling under the surface until a stunning finale brings everything to the forefront with dazzling flourishes.
+Power balances shift from act to act, bubbling under the surface until a stunning finale brings everything to the forefront with dazzling flourishes.
 It’s Anderson in top form, submerging us into his world with the lilt of his dialogue and quirks of his characters, as their flaws and strengths intermingle and wash over us.
-As Reynolds Woodcock (Daniel Day-Lewis), an acclaimed fashion designer in 1950s London, entrenches his fussy and precise lifestyle, justifying his antisocial tendencies with his professional successes, the common wisdom of storytelling dictates that he will meet a usurper.
+As Reynolds Woodcock (Daniel Day-Lewis), an acclaimed fashion designer in 1950s London, entrenches himself in his fussy and precise lifestyle, justifying his antisocial tendencies with his professional successes, the common wisdom of storytelling dictates that he will meet a usurper.

 Anderson obliges us almost immediately.
 It’s maybe ten minutes into the film when Reynolds meets Alma (Vicky Krieps), a young waitress at a countryside inn.
 He places an elaborate breakfast order, and when she memorizes it, he knows that he’s found a new muse.
 At home, his sister and business partner Cyril (Lesley Manville), is used to his behavior, and his tendency to end relationships with little fanfare or consideration.
 But Alma is enchanting in unplaceable ways.
-Is it her sly smile, each occurrence carrying a different meeting?
-Or is it her ability to confront Reynolds’ unvarnished ego, and then defend him when others oppose his decisions?
+Is it her sly smile, each occurrence carrying a different meaning?
+Or is it her ability to confront Reynolds’ unvarnished ego, yet defend him when others oppose his decisions?
 There’s always more to her than we’re seeing, and Krieps is exemplary at using our expectations against us.
 She matches the masterful turns of the script, as subtle gestures become operatic overtures, as signs of love – genuine, though uneven – begin blooming in Alma’s mind.

 What begins as a sturdy review of characters becomes something more fundamental.
 There’s a point about midway through Phantom Thread when you realize that every assumption you’ve made about the film’s intentions are completely wrong.
 You concede to one of the true pleasures of moviegoing: though you may guess where these characters will end up, you have no idea how they’ll get there.
 Anderson seduces us with his hazy cinematography, as soft sunlight parses in through the windows onto the House of Woodcock’s spotless walls.
 It’s as if the movie takes place within a false awakening – those dreams where you imagine waking up, and realize something’s wrong when everything is bright, heightened, and altogether destructible.
 Jonny Greenwood’s score straddles the line between lush instrumentation and sharp stabs of discomfort.
 Like the script, it takes a chaste surface and dares us to piece together the more eccentric notions of how Alma desires to tame Reynolds’ harsh proclivities.